Forget Work-Life Balance — Think Work-Life Integration

 Start With the 1% Rule

 Canadian consultancy roadSIGNS offers the 1% Rule, which simply suggests that every person take a minimum of 1% of every day for Me First: this equates to exactly 14.4 minutes.
-For practitioners and clients who struggle with time management due to their busy lives, this can be a great first step towards a regular practice of self-care.
+For practitioners and clients who struggle with time management due to their busy lives, this can be a great first step toward a regular practice of self-care.

 Try Mindful Meditation